GuidesWikiTypes Of Mouse Grips: Palm, Claw & Fingertip

 Claw Grip (Image By Tech4Gamers)

+A claw grip is a combination of palm and fingertip grip features.[5]
 With a claw grip, your palm will also rest on the back of the mouse, but not as much as with the palm grip.
 Furthermore, your fingertips will be on the clicks at an angle, making your hand look similar to an animal claw.
-If you are into competitive FPS games, give Claw Grip a short.
+So, if you are into competitive FPS games, give Claw Grip a short.

 It is perfect for high-sensitivity gaming; hence, all those quick flicks and fast-movement shots work best with the claw grip.
 You also feel more stability and control as your fingers exert more pressure rather than being relaxed.
 As a downside, the claw grip is unsuitable for long gaming sessions, as the angle of your fingers will strain them.[1]